Wills and Probate

 The Alaska Court System maintains a self-help site for those who represent themselves, or are simply looking for more information.
 The Probate section gives an overview of probate and step by step instructions.
 Forms required for the probate process can be downloaded here as well.

-This pamphlet describes the role of a personal representative of an estate, as well as other information regarding the probate process.
+This FAQ answers common questions about the role of a personal representative of an estate, as well as other information regarding the probate process.

 The probate process in Alaska can be a relatively simple and methodical process, but there are times when an estate is complicated and will need to go through what is called a “formal” probate process in court.
 This Classroom gives and overview of the formal probate process and when it is needed, provides step by step guidelines for completing a formal probate petition, and provides information on additional forms that need to be filed for formal probate.
 Once a Personal Representative is appointed, the remainder of the probate process, whether formal or informal, follows the same steps.
 Those procedures can be found in the Basics of Probate Classroom, under "Procedures Following Appointment as Personal Rep."